Fire Prevention Tiger Dance

 The origin of the fire prevention tiger dance and its designation as a cultural asset

-The area around Kami Town (formerly Nakaniida Town) is located at the eastern foot of the Ou Mountains, and its topography makes it susceptible to the influence of the föhn phenomenon, in
+The area around Kami Town (formerly Nakaniida Town) is located at the eastern foot of the Ou Mountains, and its topography makes it"mountain-crossing winds (foehn phenomenon),"susceptible to the effects of

 Hatsuuma Festival floats